Garden State Plaza: Public transportation

 Westfield Garden State Plaza serves as a local transportation hub.
 The mall is served by NJ Transit bus lines routes 163, 171, 175, 707, 709, 756, 758 and 770.

 Incidents

 On November 4, 2013, 20-year-old Richard Shoop, armed with a SIG 556R semi-automatic rifle, fired multiple shots in the mall.
 Customers and employees were evacuated immediately from the mall premises shortly after the shots were fired and the mall was on lockdown for hours.
 The mall remained closed the following day.
-No one was injured or killed, other than Shoop himself, who committed suicide at 3:20 AM.
+No one was injured or killed, other than Shoop himself, who committed suicide.New Jersey mall gunman found dead hours after shooting- CNN.com.
+Accessed July 31, 2015.